-Employees who elect single or +1 coverages, employees who elect PERS Select single, +1 or Dependents and those who waive medical insurance coverage will receive a Medical Deferred Compensation (MDC) amount based on the MDC Formula established in 2003.
+Employees who elect single or +1 coverages and those who waive medical insurance coverage will receive a Medical Deferred Compensation (MDC) amount based on the MDC Formula established in 2003.
 The amount of Compensation will increase each year at the rate of any COLA agreements as per past practice.
 The amount determined shall be paid to the employees 457 plan.
 Union agrees to suspend application of COLA to MDC for one COLA cycle and to split COLA of 5% into two cycles, 2.5% 7/1/2021 and 2.5% 7/1/2022.